B-210, General Policy

 does not work,inquire on the EBT system to ensure the card is correctly connected to the account.

-was lost or destroyed in a household disaster,replace the card only if the household needs access to its account immediately and cannot wait for a replacement by mail.
-Verify the disaster per policy.
+was lost or destroyed in a household disaster,replace the card only if the household needs access to their account immediately and cannot wait for a replacement by mail from the Lone Star Help Desk.

 • Household is certified for a SNAP application that requires a priority issuance.
 Interview staff refer the person to EBT issuance staff for an immediate replacement.